The Rocket Is the Excuse.

 and the long edge of the Texas coast.

-Three days unfold along the water,
+Three days pass along the water,

 waiting for the moment flight returns.